top of page

 • Supporting coordinated movement through the injured region

-• Assessing how the surrounding joints contribute to load distribution
+• Assessing how surrounding joints contribute to load distribution

-Osteopathic treatment often considers how the entire movement chain influences the injured muscle.
+Osteopathic treatment often considers how the entire movement chain influences the injured muscle, rather than only treating the area where pain is felt.

 Physiotherapy